cp-algorithms/cp-algorithms/src/algebra/factorization.md

 ### Wheel factorization

+This is an optimization of the trial division.
 The idea is the following.
 Once we know that the number is not divisible by 2, we don't need to check every other even number.
 This leaves us with only $50\%$ of the numbers to check.